This is a common question asked by anyone hoping to reduce the number of appliances in their kitchen. So, can you use Blendtec as a food processor?

 Can I Use My Blendtec As A Food Processor?

-This machine does best when used for chopping small amounts of nuts and cheese rather than large blocks of them because these larger items may get stuck between the blades while running on low power mode (which is 60%).
+For instance, the machine is more effective for chopping small quantities of nuts and cheese rather than larger blocks, as the latter may become lodged between the blades when running at low power mode (60%).

-If you want to use your Blendtec as a food processor, consider using the “Twister” jar instead.
-This smaller blender has a 4-inch blade that’s designed for faster processing times when chopping nuts and cheese.
+To use your Blendtec as a food processor, you might want to try out the “Twister” jar.
+This smaller blender features a 4-inch blade that is designed to chop nuts and cheese more quickly and efficiently.

 Related Post: Blendtec Tortilla Soup Recipe